 Sister Reza nodded.
 “I will come to that point later,” she said, “but first there are a few things you need to know about the origin of Project City of the Future.”
 She walked to the edge of the dock, sat down and patted on the empty space beside her.

 I took the hint, ran over to where she was sitting and plopped down next to her.

 Far off on the horizon, the Sun, now a giant orange disk, was slowly being swallowed up in a sea of red.
-High above as if to compensate for the loss of light, was growing ever brighter the faint glimmer of a star strewn sky.
-Little did I know, as I silently swung my feet above this sunset sea, that what she was about to tell me would set me on the ancient path of a never-ending journey.
+High above, as if to compensate for the loss of light, was growing ever brighter the faint glimmer of a star strewn sky.
+Little did I know, as I silently swung my feet above this sunset sea, that what she was about to tell me would set me on the secret path of a breathtaking journey.